bcakmakoglu/vue-flow/docs/src/guide/index.md

 # Introduction

 Vue Flow is a library for building node-based applications.
 These can be simple static diagrams or complex node-based editors.
 You can implement custom nodes and edges.
-It also comes with components like a mini-map, zoom pane controls and a background.
+It also comes with components like a mini-map, viewport controls and a background.

 Check out the [examples](/examples/) if you want to dive directly into the code.